novoda/react-native-workshop/slides.md

 const Todo = ({name, completed}) => ...
 ```

-To display the TODO being completed or not, we can use a `Switch`, which accepts a property named `value`.
+To display the two different states of a TODO (completed, incomplete), we can use a `Switch`, which accepts a property named `value`.

 ---
 # Altering the state